September Spotlight on the Archives presents a blog about exciting finds in the Archives. To support the Archives, please donate below!

 Resident Registration form, 1942 / I-House Archives

-In addition to a large amount of photographic material that provides rich visual representations of I-House history, the Archives also holds an extensive collection of audiovisual material comprised of over 30 reel to reel audio tapes, 100 audio cassettes, and 50 videos and films.
+In addition to a large amount of photographic material that provides rich visual representations of I-House history, the Archives also holds an extensive collection of audiovisual material.
 The collection includes an audio recording of Henry Kissinger’s speech at Sunday Supper in 1977, a reel to reel audiotape of a 1956 forum discussion on race, and a film reel of an NBC segment featuring Herman “HR” Rottenberg speaking about All Nations at I- House.

 Audiovisual material / I-House Archives